Educators

 Basement hazards

-Explanation about the brain, skull and spine
+Explanation of the human brain, skull and spine Seasonal Safety

 Grade 4

-Ontario Curriculum Police Fire EMS
+Ontario Curriculum

-Apply decision making and problem solving skills in addressing threats to personal safety (eg. From abuse or physical fighting) and injury prevention(eg. Bike and road safety)
+Apply decision making and problem solving skills in addressing threats to personal safety (e.g., from abuse or physical fighting) and injury prevention (e.g., bicycle safety, road safety

-Conduct the pre-ride bike safety inspection
+Conduct a pre-ride bike safety inspection

-Understand the bike procedures at the crosswalk
+Understand bike procedures at cross walks

 Grade 5

-Ontario Curriculum Police Fire EMS
+Ontario Curriculum

-Explain how people’s actions (eg. Bullying, excluding others) can affect the feelings and reactions of others
+Explain how people’s actions (e.g., bullying, excluding others) can affect the feelings and reactions of others

-Apply strategies (eg. Anger management, assertiveness, conflict resolution) to deal with personal safety and injury prevention situations(eg. Swarming, threatening and harassment)
+Apply strategies (e.g., anger management, assertiveness, conflict resolutions) to deal with personal safety and injury prevention situations (e.g., swarming, threatening, harassment)

 Internet Safety